Close Embrace Social Dance — Lesson for Beginners

 Follower usually keeps her eyes open and watches what is happening to the leader's rear and right sides, which are his blind spots.
 If she sees an oncoming collision, she usually squeezes the leader with her left hand (which is draped over his upper back) or gives some other manual signal.
 It is also acceptable and common for followers to close their eyes while dancing.

 Under crowded conditions, progression along the line of dance comes to a halt due to traffic jams, and dancers are forced to dance in place.
 Thus all dancers should be able to both progress along line of dance and dance in place.
+(For musical genres other than Tango, Tango Vals and Milonga, dancing in place is typical and progress along line of dance is the exception.)

 Do not walk across the dance floor while dance music is playing and the floor is occupied by other dancers.
 Instead, walk around the sides of the floor.